defunkt/jquery-pjax/README.md

 To run the test suite locally, start up the Sinatra test application.

 ```
+$ bundle install
-$ ruby test/app.rb
+$ bundle exec ruby test/app.rb
-== Sinatra/1.3.2 has taken the stage on 4567 for development with backup from WEBrick
+== Sinatra/1.4.5 has taken the stage on 4567 for development with backup from WEBrick

+# in another tab:
 $ open http://localhost:4567/
 ```